Traditional Thai Clothing-16 Beautiful Outfits From Thailand

 ↓ 3 – Chut Thai Siwalai

 Chut Thai Siwalai is similar to the previously discussed, Chut Thai Boromphiman.
 Thai women can be seen wearing Chut Thai Siwalai to formal events and ceremonies.
 The only difference between Chut Thai Siwalai and Chut Thai Boromphiman is that the former has an over-shoulder sbai (a shawl-like garment worn by Thai women to cover their chests).
-The vibrant colors and prints make it look pretty similar to the traditional African Kitenge outfits.
+The vibrant colours and prints make it look pretty similar to the traditional African Kitenge outfits.

 traditional thai outfits (4)